 Well, 2015 was an odd year, lots of good things and lots of bad things in the world.
 I guess that’s generally the case but the media and social media seemed to bring us all down somewhat.
-My feelings towards the end of the year are perfectly described by the fiddle player Thomas Hardy in The Darkling Thrush (think he wrote some plays as well…….!).
+My feelings towards the end of the year are perfectly described by the fiddle player Thomas Hardy in The Darkling Thrush (think he wrote some books as well…….!).

 This year I’m going to stay informed, but stay positive – my goal is going to be (as ever) to add to the general happiness in the world.